-In 2012, he was honored by a Queen Elizabeth II Diamond Jubilee Medal.
+In 2012, Bandler received the IEEE Canada McNaughton Gold Medal “For pioneering contributions to optimization technology and microwave CAD.”
+In 2012, he was also honored by a Queen Elizabeth II Diamond Jubilee Medal.
 “John is an engineer, a professor, an innovator, a researcher, a writer of technical papers, and a writer of fiction and non-fiction.
-He has published over 470 technical papers, founded companies; he is world renowned for work in microwave theory and techniques.”
+He has published over 500 technical papers, founded companies; he is world renowned for work in microwave theory and techniques.”

 Bandler was honored by the 2004 IEEE MTT-S Microwave Application Award and by the 2013 IEEE MTT-S Microwave Career Award “For a career of leadership, meritorious achievement, creativity and outstanding technical contributions in the field of microwave theory and techniques.”

 In 2014, Bandler received McMaster’s Faculty of Engineering Research Achievement Award.

 In 2016, Bandler was appointed Officer of the Order of Canada “For his scientific contributions that have helped to position Canada at the forefront of microwave engineering.”